rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_patches.md

 ## Vulnerable Application

-This module enumerates patches applied to a Windows system using the WMI query: SELECT HotFixID, InstalledOn FROM Win32_QuickFixEngineering.
+This module enumerates patches applied to a Windows system using the WMI query: `SELECT HotFixID, InstalledOn FROM Win32_QuickFixEngineering`.

 ## Verification Steps